-- Sunfire Cape: Offensive option - Great item on Gangplank.
-With your Grog Soaked Blade passive slowing the enemy, it should allow you to constantly stay beside them and burn them with Sunfire Cape damage, and the damage from your Grog Soaked Blade passive will further enhance your DPS, stacking with Sunfire Cape.
+- Sunfire Aegis: Offensive option - Great item on Gangplank.
+With your Grog Soaked Blade passive slowing the enemy, it should allow you to constantly stay beside them and burn them with Sunfire Aegis damage, and the damage from your Grog Soaked Blade passive will further enhance your DPS, stacking with Sunfire Aegis.
 Also gives you very solid and much needed defensive stats too.

 Still viable, but would not recommend:

 - Blade of the Ruined King: An uncommon choice over Ravenous Hydra but when facing a tanky team or looking to dive/assassinate their carries quicker, it can be permitted.